ToddG/WildfireReports/README.md

  ## Getting Started
- Clone the repository and run:
+ Comes with a pre-populated SQLite db with some wildfires and a Django admin (username:admin, password:supersecret).
+Just clone the repository and run:
  ```
  docker-compose up --build
  ```